GoelBiju/Clever-client-Bot/README.md

 ### NOTICE:

 The developers of the CleverBot service/website work hard to provide this service for free.
-This should not really be used in this way, as I am doing and it is damaging their ability to work further on the CleverBot project.
+This should not really be used in this way as I am doing, and it is damaging their ability to work further on the CleverBot project.

 Their funding comes from revenue from their website and I encourage **everyone** to use the service via the website.

 If in the situation that you wll need to use a package, this package is to be used with the **bot-api** name:

 					    															'clever_client_bot'

 Please support their work and view their official notice for further information:

-**Sign up for ** [Cleverscript](http://www.cleverscript.com/) if you want to  use their service on a large scale and to help support their development.
+**Pleae sign up for** [Cleverscript](http://www.cleverscript.com/) if you want to  use their service on a large scale and to help support their development.

 ### *Overview*